st-tech/ppf-contact-solver/README.md

 Our Python interface is designed with the following principles in mind:

-- **🛠️ Non-Destructive Mesh Creation**: Relying on third-party tools for mesh creation and loading can make it difficult to change resolutions and result in excessive data storage.
-We have built-in mesh creation tools to avoid these issues.
+- **🛠️ Non-Destructive Tri/Tet Creation**: Relying on third-party tools for triangulation, tetrahedralization, and loading can make it difficult to adjust resolutions and lead to excessive data storage.
+Our built-in mesh creation tools eliminate these issues.

 - **🔗 Method Chaining**: We adopt the method chaining style from JavaScript, making the API intuitive and easy to use.